awakatedev/eJam/README.md

 - `react`: This is a popular JavaScript library for building user interfaces.

 - `react-dom`: This package provides the DOM-specific methods for React, allowing you to render components to the DOM.

-- `react-hook-form`: This is a library for managing form state in React, which provides hooks for handling form validation and submission.

-- `react-toastify`: This package provides a set of React components for creating notifications, often called "toasts".

 - `tailwindcss`: This is a utility-first CSS framework for quickly building custom designs.